dmiracle/ics-698/pr1.md

 This paper describes a schematic for assessing benchmarks for quantum computers and defines a series of measures that can be used in benchmarking.

 ### 3 A variational eigenvalue solver on a quantum processor
-- Author(s): Alberto Peruzzo,1,  Jarrod McClean,2,  Peter Shadbolt,1 Man-Hong Yung,2, 3
-Xiao-Qi Zhou,1 Peter J. Love,4 Alan Aspuru-Guzik,2 and Jeremy L. O'Brien1
+- Author(s): Alberto Peruzzo,  Jarrod McClean, Peter Shadbolt, Man-Hong Yung, Xiao-Qi Zhou, Peter J. Love, Alan Aspuru-Guzik, and Jeremy L. O'Brien
 - Publisher: Nature Communications
 - Date: 7/23/2014
 - Pages: 10